Arrernte people

 Artist Albert Namatjira was a Western Arrernte man.

-The Arrernte (/'Vr@nd@/) people, sometimes referred to as the Aranda, Arunta or Arrarnta, are a group of Aboriginal Australian peoples who live in the Arrernte lands, at Mparntwe (Alice Springs) (Note: Earlier the town was also referred to as Tjoritja, the word for the MacDonnell Ranges, and also frequently as Kapmanta (etymologically, kaputa(head) plus manta (thick), because it struck Arrernte visitor as so many packed corrugated roofs together ('head' as in househead/roof) ('In neuerer Zeit wird Alice Springs häufig Kapmanta genannt:kap ist eine Abkürzing von kaputa = Kopf und manta = dicht.)
+The Arrernte (/'Vr@nd@/) people (also known as Aranda, Arunta or Arrarnta) are a group of Aboriginal Australian peoples who live in the Arrernte lands at Mparntwe (Alice Springs) (Note: Earlier the town was also referred to as Tjoritja, the word for the MacDonnell Ranges, and also frequently as Kapmanta (etymologically, kaputa(head) plus manta (thick), because it struck Arrernte visitor as so many packed corrugated roofs together ('head' as in househead/roof) ('In neuerer Zeit wird Alice Springs häufig Kapmanta genannt:kap ist eine Abkürzing von kaputa = Kopf und manta = dicht.)
 Kapmanta heißt wörtlich: dichter Kopf.
 Gemeint sind:dichte Dächer (Dach = des Hauses Kopf) weil hier die Eingeboreren zuerst mit Wellblech gedeckte Dächer gesehen haben'.
 (Strehlow 1907)) and surrounding areas of the Central Australia region of the Northern Territory.
 Many still speak one of the various Arrernte dialects.
 Some Arrernte live in other areas far from their homeland, including the major Australian cities and overseas.

 Arrernte spirituality focuses on the landscape and The Dreaming which the Arrernte name for is Altyerre.
 Altjira is the creator being of the Inapertwa that became all living creatures.
 Tjurunga are objects of religious significance.

 The Arrernte Council is the representative and administrative body for the Arrernte Lands and is part of the Central Land Council.

-Tourism is important to the economy of Alice Springs and surrounding communities.
+Tourism is important to the economy of Alice Springs and the surrounding communities.
 (Note: The Arrernte way of life is presented through tour guides and storytellers speaking of the life, their artwork, their culture and language in a variety of different ways.
-Tours are run regularly to Hermannsburg and Wallace Rockhole, both of which are (Western) Arrernte, so as to learn more about the Arrernte way of life, from their artwork to their culture and language.)
+Tours are run regularly to Hermannsburg and Wallace Rockhole, both of which are (Western) Arrernte, to learn more about the Arrernte way of life, from their artwork to their culture and language.)

 Arrernte languages

 "Aranda" is a simplified, Australian English approximation of the traditional pronunciation of the name of Arrernte /aus/.
 The ancestors of the Arrernte all spoke one or more of the many Arrernte dialects in the Arrernte group of languages.
-Today several are completely or nearly extinct, but some (especially Eastern or Central Arrernte) are widely spoken and taught in schools.
+Today, several are completely or nearly extinct, but some (especially Eastern or Central Arrernte) are widely spoken and taught in schools.

 The Arrernte also had a highly developed sign language.